 SEC-006: Regulated Medical Waste Management

-All regulated medical waste must be properly segregated.
+All regulated medical waste must be properly identified, segregated, and stored in proper containers.

 Regulated Medical Waste:

-Any waste materials that are capable of producing a disease by an organism likely to be pathogenic to healthy humans, such as the following:
+Any waste materials capable of producing a disease by an organism likely to be pathogenic to healthy humans, such as the following:

 - Discarded cultures and stocks of microorganisms, specimens, vaccines and associated items containing organisms likely to be pathogenic to healthy humans.

-- Human blood and certain body fluids as defined by OSHA.
+- Human blood and certain body fluids as defined by the Occupational Safety and Health Administration.

 - Items saturated or caked with human blood or body fluids that would release blood/body fluid in a liquid or semi liquid state if compressed or would flake if handled.